abeggchr/shared-graphql-spring-boot-starter/README.md

 ## 1. Set up a Spring Boot application

 Create the Spring application which will later consume the starter.
-Start from where the Spring's ["Building a GraphQL service"](https://spring.io/guides/gs/graphql-server) finished and copy the `[completed](https://github.com/spring-guides/gs-graphql-server/tree/main/complete)` solution into our `application` folder.
+Start from where the Spring's ["Building a GraphQL service"](https://spring.io/guides/gs/graphql-server) left of and copy the [`completed`](https://github.com/spring-guides/gs-graphql-server/tree/main/complete) solution into our `application` folder.

 ```
 shared-graphql-spring-boot-starter